-Next, click on the ‘Place Your Order’ button and the domain name transfer process will begin.
+Next, click on the ‘Place Your Order’ button and the domain name transfer process will officially begin.

 4. Verify the Transfer

-Enter that authorization code and the process will begin automatically.
+Enter that authorization code and the transfer process will continue automatically.

 Common Domain Transfer Issues

-There are a few common issues that’ll interrupt the domain transfer process.
+There are a few common issues that may interrupt the domain transfer process.
 Take care of these issues beforehand and the transfer process will go off without a hitch:

 - You haven’t setup your account at your new registrar.
-Make sure that you’ve chosen a plan and your payment has been received by your new registrar before you being the transfer process.
+Make sure that you’ve chosen a plan and your payment has been received by your new registrar before you begin the transfer process.

 - Your contact information isn’t up to date.
-You’ll receive a confirmation email that the transfer has begun through your email addresses that are connected to the domain.
-Make sure these are current, otherwise you won’t be able to confirm the transfer and get the process started.
+You’ll receive a confirmation email that the transfer has begun through your email address that is connected to the domain.
+Make sure this is current, otherwise you won’t be able to confirm the transfer and get the process started.